christiankuhl/mandelbrot-rs/README.md

 ./target/release/mandelbrot-rs
 ```

-Klick to zoom in, ESC to quit.
+Klick left/right to zoom in/out, ESC to quit.